andreasvogt89/mauzis/README.md

 # Mauzis

 ## TODO
-- [ ] Create little frontend
+- [ ] Create a simple frontend
-- [ ] Handle State of all houshold things
+- [ ] Handle state of all household things

 ### Example of door lock/unlock response
 ```